 This page contains all the detail on glow plug fault finding, their fault symptoms, testing and repair..
 If you just want to view the videos, they can be found on this page ‘Diesel Won’t Start When Cold – The Video’s‘. – Opens in a new tab

 This article is for guidance only…

 You may see white smoke from the exhaust whilst trying to start the engine and for a short while when the engine starts (unburnt fuel).
-The video below shows an example of what happens:
+The video above shows an example of what can happen:

 If you see white smoke coming from the exhaust (unburnt fuel), after several starting attempts…

 There could be a number of causes why they’ve failed.
 Often, the cause may be just down to failure due to old age and wear and tear!
 A glow plug is stressed throughout it’s life.
 It can go from frozen to glowing red hot in a matter of seconds.
 There is expansion and contraction, oil, rust, corrosive gases, pressure, combustion (explosions), etc, etc. Glow plugs have a hard life!
 The materials used and quality of manufacture probably have a lot to do with their lifespan, plus… Where you live (the engines starting temperature), number of times the engine is started, how long the engine is run for…

 Philosophical statement here – Glow plugs may be like human beings.
 Some have a long and happy life whilst others… There can also be other factors too.
 My daughter decided to drive through a deep puddle where water was sucked into the engine.
 She naturally tried to start the car, but it wouldn’t start (hydraulic water lock in the cylinders).
 When we cleared the cylinders and got the car started.
 All the glow plugs started to fail.
 I presume it was because the glow plugs had been trying to boil the water in the cylinders?
 So, there could be a number of causes why glow plugs fail…